mariahnorell/website/content/courses/hr_analytics/overview/overview.md

 ## Notes About this Book

-This book currently contains information on Python and is currently in development.
+This book contains information on Python and is currently in development.
 More content will be added weekly.

 ---